planetlabs/notebooks/README.md

 ## Planet Interactive Guides

 In this repository, you'll find a collection of [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) from the software developers, data scientists, and developer advocates at [Planet](https://www.planet.com/).
-These interactive, open-source ([APLv2](LICENSE)) guides are designed to help youwork with our APIs and tools, explore Planet data, and learn how to extract information from our massive archive of high-cadence satellite imagery.
+These interactive, open-source ([APLv2](LICENSE)) guides are designed to help you work with our APIs and tools, explore Planet data, and learn how to extract information from our massive archive of high-cadence satellite imagery.
 We hope these guides will inspire you to ask interesting questions of Planet data.
 Need help?
 Find a bug?
 Please [file an issue](https://github.com/planetlabs/notebooks/issues/new) and we'll get back to you.

 ## Install and use these notebooks